EivindArvesen/ctfctl/README.md

 As soon as the app is deployed, click "Manage App", and then "Open app".

-When the app is up and running, update the `CTFD`-variable in `ctfctrl`.
+When the app is up and running, update the `CTFD`-variable in `ctfctl`.

 _If you run into a bug where the app is not running, you will have to delete any postgres-instances and clear the env vars related to posgres._